The National Museum of Australia is devoted to telling stories about Australia and Australians. Even the building has its own story to tell.

 Client Service Charter

 The National Museum of Australia welcomes and values your feedback to ensure that we continue to improve and provide quality services.
-Please complete a Client Service Charter if you have any comments.
+Please see our Client Service Charter if you have any comments.